void-linux/void-packages/Manual.md

 1. Required: Another package either within the repository or pending inclusion requires the package.

+<a id="cross_compilation"></a>
+### Cross compilation

+Void Linux places high emphasis on being able to cross compile the packages in its repository.

+In the context of Void Linux cross compilation is compiling software from one CPU architecture to another, e.g. compile from a x86_64 system to aarch64.

+To help with cross compilation xbps-src employs a sizeable amount of complexity to make cross compiling as easy as running `./xbps-src -a <arch> pkg <pkgname>` for the user.

+<a id="cross_terminology"></a>
+#### Terminology

+The Void Linux cross compilation framework has specific terminology for various concepts that may or not match what other projects use.

+The following is a list of terminology used:

+- `Native`: A compilation that is from and to the same architecture.
+Compiling from x86_64 to x86_64 is native.

+- `Cross`: A compilation that is from one architecture to another.
+Compiling from x86_64 to aarch64 is cross.

+- `Host`: The machine on which we are compiling the program, taking the `Cross` example x86_64 would be the host.

+> NOTE: Most projects refer to this as 'build'

+- `Target`: The machine for which we are compiling the program, taking the `Cross` example aarch64 would be the target.

+> NOTE: Most projects refer to this as 'host'

+<a id="cross_setup"></a>
+#### Cross setup

+Cross compiling requires some changes in the environment from variables being set to wrappers being made and packages being installed in specific locations.

+xbps-src sources common/cross-profiles/<arch>.sh which sets some important variables, among them:

+- `XBPS_TARGET_MACHINE` which is the name of the architecture according to xbps-src, e.g. `x86_64-musl`.

+- `XBPS_CROSS_TRIPLET` which is the GNU triplet which can be acquired by running `gcc -dumpmachine`. e.g. `x86_64-unknown-linux-gnu`

+xbps-src install packages from `makedepends` and `checkdepends` to `/usr/$XBPS_CROSS_TRIPLET`, that path is stored in `XBPS_CROSS_BASE`.

+xbps-src creates a wrapper for some compilation related programs, such as pkg-config.
+The pkg-config wrapper forces pkg-config to search for pc files (which are used to find dependencies) in XBPS_CROSS_BASE.

+xbps-src also performs build-style specific initialization:

+For `gnu-configure` it passes:

+- `--host=$XBPS_CROSS_TRIPLET`
+- `--with-sysroot=$XBPS_CROSS_BASE`
+- `--with-libtool-sysroot=$XBPS_CROSS_BASE`

+To the `./configure` script.

+For `cmake` it creates a cmake definitions file called `cross_$XBPS_CROSS_TRIPLET.cmake` that defines:

+- `CMAKE_CROSS_COMPILING` to TRUE.
+- `FIND_ROOT_PATH` to `$XBPS_CROSS_BASE`.
+- `CMAKE_C_COMPILER` to `$CC`.
+- `CMAKE_CXX_COMPILER` to `$CXX`.
+- `CMAKE_SYSTEM_PROCESSOR` to the processor family of the target.
+- `CMAKE_FIND_ROOT_PATH` to `$XBPS_CROSS_BASE`.
+- `CMAKE_FIND_ROOT_PATH_MODE_PROGRAM` to NEVER.
+- `CMAKE_FIND_ROOT_PATH_MODE_LIBRARY` to ONLY.
+- `CMAKE_FIND_ROOT_PATH_MODE_INCLUDE` to ONLY.

+It then passes the cmake definitions file to cmake itself with the `-DCMAKE_TOOLCHAIN_FILE` configure option.

+For `go` it sets `GOARCH` to the cpu family being used, if arm is being used it also sets `GOARM` to the arm version.

+For `meson` it creates a crossfile, which contains:

+- the path, absolute or relative, of the following binaries:
+	- cc
+	- c++
+	- ar
+	- nm
+	- ld
+	- strip
+	- readelf
+	- pkgconfig

+- The CFLAGS and LDFLAGS for both C and CXX.

+- The following information of the target machine:
+	- The target system, linux in most cases.
+	- The family of the cpu architecture.
+	- The name of the architecture.
+	- The endianness, either big or little.

 <a id="buildphase"></a>
 ### Package build phases